 Yes!
 Feel free to drop me a line anytime and let me know what resonated and what didn’t, any topics you’re interested in hearing about, any resources that might be good to share, etc. I’ll do my best to incorporate your feedback and evolve when the time is right.

-You can also comment on specific posts here on the site.
+Presently, commenting on specific StraightTalk posts on our website is not permitted.
 However, if you have a really good, substantial discussion point, let’s chat about those on the Business Architecture Guild forums (that includes the Guild website and the LinkedIn Business Architecture Perspectives group ) so that everyone can participate and benefit.
 I’m not trying to take away from the global community but instead to infuse new ideas and clarity into the conversation.
 By the way, I am relentlessly positive and collaborative, so please be hard on the issues, but easy on your fellow contributors in anything you share.